Our Family’s Pensacola Christmas Bucket List

 1. A Downtown Stroll with Warm Beverages and Sweet Treats

 Park anywhere on Palafox downtown to see the lights and walk by the Winterfest festivities to take in the view.
 (Even if you’re not participating, you can see lights, Santa, and the Grinch).
-Grab a coffee from Maker’s cafe (https://www.makerscafe.us) (we love a seasonal latte or spicy chai).
-Indulge in a heavenly doughnut from Parlor Doughnuts (https://www.parlordoughnuts.com/pensacola-fl).
-We love the minis with Coconut creme or the seasonals, and they even do Keto doughnuts!
+Grab a coffee from Maker’s Cafe (we love a seasonal latte).
+Indulge in a heavenly doughnut from Parlor Doughnuts (we love minis with coconut creme or seasonals, and they even make keto doughnuts)!
 Pick up treats for the whole family at Kilwin’s or Peterbroke Chocolatier.
-Head to Fosko (fosko.com) for a sweet or savory crepe, and a smores-themed campfire hot cocoa.
+Stop by Corals Closet for some indoor play for the kids and to check out the toy selection.
+Head to Fosko for a sweet or savory crepe and a special hot cocoa.

 3. Attend a Christmas Show